 Micro/District Economic Development

-The status of the district economy is a major determinant of local development.
-The proportion of economically active population in the district is estimated to be 43% and more than 80% of this active people are engaged in agriculture.
-The economic activities in the district are agro-based and include farming, agro-processing and trading in foodstuff.
+The status of the District economy is a major determinant of local development.
+The proportion of economically active population in the Municipality is estimated to be 43% and more than 80% of this active people are engaged in agriculture.
+The economic activities in the Municipality are agro-based and include farming, agro-processing and trading in foodstuff.

-The district is a major producer of groundnuts and beans in the region.
+The Municipality is a major producer of groundnuts and beans in the region.
 Agro-based industrial activities centre on shea-butter extraction, and rice processing.
 There are a few small-scale industries such as welding and mechanics shops.
-Trading especially by women is very important in the district.
+Trading especially by women is very important in the Municipality.

 District Assembly Financial Capacity

-A critical determinant of district development is the financial capacity of the District Assembly.
+A critical determinant of District development is the financial capacity of the District Assembly.
 District Assemblies under Sections 94 and 95 of the Local Government Act (462) 1993 have been designated as Rating Authorities with the legislative power to levy and collect taxes on a number of specified items.
-Over the years, the Gushegu/Karaga district has exercised this authority by passing a number of bye-laws on revenue collection in the district.
+Over the years, the Gushegu Municipality has exercised this authority by passing a number of bye-laws on revenue collection in the district.

 District Revenue Generation